 To download a printable one-day Whole30 meal plan, click here.

-Breakfast: Chicken and bacon with spinach
+Breakfast: Chicken and bacon with kale

 Leftovers are quick.
 And breakfast is the perfect time to use them.
 With three ingredients – and one of them bacon – you really can’t go wrong with this chicken and bacon hash.
 If you’re looking for more breakfast inspiration, check out our top ten Whole30 breakfasts for ideas.